dmitrisg/randomProjects/CSC276_SQL_Guide.md

 **2. Set up your database.**
 I'm sure this can all be done through Java, telekinesis, x86 assembly, etc. but using MySQLWorkbench is much easier.

   a.
 After step 1i, you should see a workspace with panels including an Output bar on the bottom and a Navigator on the left side.
-In the middle should be a place to enter text, labeled Query 1.
-If you do not see Query 1 or have turned it off by accident, click the symbol directly under File in the top left.
+In the center should be a space to enter text, labeled Query 1.
+If you do not see Query 1 or have turned it off by accident, click the symbol directly below File in the top left.
 This will open a new tab.
   b.
 Create your database.
 Enter this code: drop database if exists game276[username]; -- replace [username] with your username.
 This line deletes the DB by that name if one already exists. create database game276[username]; -- this creates a new DB.